fabriziosalmi/You-Know-What-AI-Mean/README.md

 The general public, being the end-users and those affected by AI technologies, indeed have a substantial influence on how AI evolves and is deployed in society.
 Their active participation, advocacy, and vigilance can drive companies and governments towards more ethical, transparent, and beneficial AI.
 Ensuring that the public is informed, engaged, and empowered is crucial in navigating the ethical deployment of AI technologies.
 This list can serve as a guideline for individuals and communities to understand their role and potential impact in the realm of AI.

-### Decalogue for the General Public in AI Interaction and Advocacy
+### Examples for General Public in AI Interaction and Advocacy

 #### 1. **Advocacy**